 We have a School Council to which members are voted in each year by their classmates.
 Children understand that a place on the School Council comes with the responsibility of representing their peers’ needs and interests.
 We encourage children to be leaders throughout the school and we have a number of activities and responsibilities that are undertaken by the children.
-For example, we have Library Monitors, Play Leaders and Sports Leaders for our extra-curricular sporting clubs.
+For example, we have Book Ambassadors, Play Leaders and Sports Leaders for our extra-curricular sporting clubs.

 Democracy is not just taught but actioned in our school – peers decide on competition winners, fundraising activities and charities are put to School Council – even our school menus are scrutinised by the School Council before being agreed!

 We believe it is important that children know what is expected of them, why rules are so important, and what the consequences are if they do not follow them.